mihai-negru/c-language-data-structures/Documentation/SINGLE_LINKED_LIST.md

 > **NOTE:** If filter function return **0** for every element then NULL pointer will be returned and no new_list will be created, however you can pass a NULL linked list pointer to **free_list**, but it will have no effect.

-## For some other examples of using double linked lists you can look up at [examples](../examples/list/)
+## For some other examples of using single linked lists you can look up at [examples](../examples/list/)